kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 People constantly have to reinvent the wheel to offer fairly basic functionality, so it’s good that there are libraries to handle the behaviour and accessibility while supporting whatever visual styles you want to make.

 - [Headless UI](https://headlessui.com) is a good example, which contains completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [Radix UI](https://github.com/radix-ui/primitives) is a low-level UI component library with a focus on accessibility, customization and developer experience.
 You can use these components either as the base layer of your design system, or adopt them incrementally.

+Examples:
-Watch the video [So You Think You Can Build A Dropdown?](https://www.youtube.com/watch?v=lY-RQjWeweo), which is diving deep into the complexities of designing and building a fully-accessible dropdown menu.
+1. The video [So You Think You Can Build A Dropdown?](https://www.youtube.com/watch?v=lY-RQjWeweo) is diving deep into the complexities of designing and building a fully-accessible dropdown menu.
+2. [Vaul](https://github.com/emilkowalski/vaul) is an unstyled drawer component for React that can be used as a Dialog replacement on tablet and mobile devices.

 ## Serverless
 Your code needs to be hosted on a server.
 Depending on the size of your code and the amount of users you expect to use your product, you might need many servers.
 Companies used to have their own facilities and warehouses that held their servers and many still do.
 But for many, this is not ideal.
 Servers can be difficult to maintain.
 Maintaining servers and the buildings that house them can become expensive too.
 That's where AWS and other cloud providers come in.